lucafanselau/jongleur/README.md

 };
 ```

+If you want to learn more about registering objects to your scene, look [here](https://jongleur.guythat.codes/getting-started/register).

 ## Choosing a form of progress

 The last step is to decide which source of progress should drive the animation.
 The most popular is `Scroll`, which works similar to drei's ScrollControls. `Scroll.Controls` is the component that makes your scene run.
 Along side `Scroll` also exposes a bunch of useful utilities, like a Scroll Snap feature or an equivilant to drei's `Html` utility together with positioning utilites.